 Open mics create avenues for new talent to showcase and nurture their acts.
 They are typical for most comedy clubs in NYC, and in a given area, you will not miss one or two comedy clubs hosting open mic events.

-This article looks at some of the best open mics in New York City.
+This article looks at some of the Best Places for Open Mics in New York.
 Read on to get insights to help you select a great spot for your next open mic night.

 Bars and restaurants in New York continue to host many open mics where professional and upcoming artists showcase their new materials.